Robert Monro

-Robert Monro (died 1680) was a Scottish general from the Clan Munro of Ross-shire, Scotland.
+Robert Monro (died 1680) was a Scottish general from the Clan Munro of Ross-shire, Kingdom of Scotland.
 He held command in the Swedish army under Gustavus Adolphus during Thirty Years' War.
 He also fought for the Scottish Covenanters during the Bishop's Wars in Scotland and commanded the Scottish Covenanter army during the Irish Confederate Wars.
 He was the author of a diary recounting his military experiences with the swedes during the Thirty Years' War, published as Monro, His Expedition With the Worthy Scots Regiment Called Mac-Keys.

 Early life

 Robert Monro was the second son of George Munro, 1st of Obsdale and grandson of Robert Mor Munro, 15th Baron of Foulis, chief of Clan Munro.
 As a cadet of the Munro of Obsdale family, Robert is sometimes referred to as Robert Monro of Obsdale.
 He was seated at Contullich Castle.

 Thirty Years' War

 Early skirmishes

 During the Thirty Years' War Robert Monro gained a lieutenancy in the regiment that was raised by Donald Mackay, 1st Lord Reay for services in the Bohemian army, along with his chief of a similar name, Robert Munro, 18th Baron of Foulis.
 On 10 October 1626 the regiment embarked from Cromarty and after a sail of five days arrived at Glückstadt on the River Elbe.
 On 10 July 1627, a division of the regiment was sent to join their comrades who were stationed at a fortification in Boitzenberg, near Hamburg, where Monro had his first brush with the enemy.
 The Scots after a desperate struggle gained a victory over an overwhelming force of their assailants although they themselves also had to retire, carrying with them their guns and ammunition.

 Monro next comes into notice at a severe engagement at the Pass in Oldenburg where he was wounded, receiving a wound to his own account, a "favourable mark" to the inside of the knee, while his partisan was broken in his hand by a cannonball.
 Robert's elder brother John Munro, 2nd of Obsdale, distinguished himself highly on this occasion and escaped unhurt.
 The Danes were defeated and had to retire however as they did so the Imperialists returned, this time mounted on cavalry.
 Robert Monro realising the gravity of the situation resolved a plan to bring his men to safety.
 Monro ordered his pike-men to advance steadily and charge the horsemen, whom they quickly forced over the shelving edges of the pier.
 Monro and his men then escaped via ship to escape the Imperialists who had been reinforced by more cavalry.